SMUnlimited/AMAI/README.md

 ![installer](installer.jpg)

 ## Commandline install
-- From a windows commandline or powershell type `InstallTFTToMap.bat "C:\mymap.w3m"` and press enter to install AMAI to maps
+- From a windows commandline or powershell type `InstallTFTToMap.bat "C:\mymap.w3m" 1` and press enter to install AMAI to maps
-- If you want to have the Commander installed to control team mates or easily change language settings additionally run `InstallCommanderToMap.bat "C:\mymap.w3m"`
+- If you do not want to have the Commander installed to control team mates or easily change language settings instead run `InstallCommanderToMap.bat "C:\mymap.w3m" 0`
 ![example](example.jpg)
 - Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
+- You can disable the commander for this install via the `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI" "false"`
 - After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.

 ## Notes